ExpressionEngine/coilpack-docs/docs/guides/using-graphql-astro.md

 Liftoff confirmed.
 Explore your project!
 ```

-Once the installation is complete you can start the live reload development server
+Once the installation is complete you can change into the Astro project directory and start the live reload development server.

 ```
+cd astro-project-folder
 npm run dev
 ```